Why is this an important topic/aspect of the work?

 READY TO PAINT!!!!
 Here we see the results of the unique ‘ridged edge’

-The Wooden Hanging Structures
+The Wooden Sculptural Elements

 So now on to presentation of the work.
 The paintings are not framed as though they are an image disconnected from their surroundings.
-Following along the theme, it was important to me that what the paintings hang upon are an extension of the story and structure of the work.
+Following along the theme, it was important to me that how the paintings are presented is an extension of the story and structure of the work.
 They should continue to build upon the story and become the next layer of growth.
 Making them out of wood seemed like the way to go for so many reasons.
 Since the paintings themselves are organically grown, in each case, it’s structure continues this growth and becomes another layer of the piece.
 Since everything in nature is unique, each Wooden Hanging Structure is uniquely designed and constructed to be an essential visual and sculptural component of it’s work of art so that everything about the art is part of it’s story.
 I create an initial design on paper, or create a mock-up, for each Hanging Structure.
-From there the process gets really interesting.
+From there the process really gets interesting.